 Saudi Arabia currently faces a shortage in the housing sector, particularly in the low-to-mid income levels.
 Estimates based on applications to the Ministry of Housing and the REDF indicate that the shortage of affordable housing for Saudi citizens is approximately 1.47 million homes.
 The reasons for the constraints in the housing market include the high cost of land in certain urban areas (in Riyadh, for example, land can constitute as much as 50 per cent. of the cost of a housing unit) as well as challenges faced by potential buyers, particularly private-sector workers who are viewed as higher-risk borrowers, in obtaining mortgages.
-In February 2016, SAMA increased the limit on real estate financing from 70 per cent. to 85 per cent. of the value of a home (effectively reducing the minimum required downpayment on a home from 30 per cent. to 15 per cent.), on the basis that the previous requirement had resulted in a market slowdown and was prohibitive to many low- to middle-income Saudi nationals.
+In February 2016, SAMA increased the limit on real estate financing provided by real estate financing companies from 70 per cent. to 85 per cent. of the value of a home (effectively reducing the minimum required downpayment on a home from 30 per cent. to 15 per cent.), and in January 2017, SAMA correspondingly increased the limit on real estate financing provided by banks, on the basis that the previous requirement had resulted in a market slowdown and was prohibitive to many low- to middle-income Saudi nationals.

 The REDF has launched several financing programmes to help Saudi nationals own homes, including the Additional Financing Programme, the Accelerated Loan Programme and the Dhamin ('guarantor') Programme.
 The Additional Financing Programme allows private banks to collaborate with the REDF to provide additional financing to Saudi nationals that have been approved for the REDF loan.
-The Accelerated Loan Programme allows private banks to issue home loans to applicants on the REDF's waiting list at fixed and competitive profit rates, with REDF subsequently repaying the loan and allowing the customer to repay REDF over a specified period of time.
+The Accelerated Loan Programme allows private banks to issue home loans to applicants on the REDF's waiting list at fixed and competitive profit rates, with REDF subsequently repaying the loan and allowing the customer to repay

+REDF over a specified period of time.
 The Dhamin Programme provides buyers with an additional source of financing by allowing REDF to guarantee the financing provided by banks to prospective home owners.